Wilhelm Schimmel: 3rd Generation: 1961 to 2003

 In 1961, Wilhelm Arno Schimmel died unexpectedly.
 His son, Nikolaus Wilhelm Schimmel (*1934), who was trained as a piano builder as well as businessman took over the company's management.
 As the 1960s were also marked by a boom in the piano industry, the factory in Braunschweig soon became too small for the expanding production.
 In 1966, a new factory was built on larger premises in the south of Braunschweig.
 Over 7.500 instruments left the factory in 1975.
 In the 1980s, the production and sales had increased to annually 10.000 instruments (including the series Pleyel pianos, produced 1972 to 1996).

 In 1985, the company was considered as leading German piano manufacturer.
-Two-thirds of the production was exported in the European Union, to North America and the Paciifc regions.
+Two-thirds of the production was exported in the European Union, to North America and the Pacific regions.

 4th Generation: 2003–today

 In 2003, Nikolaus W. Schimmel gave the management to the next generation.
+His son in law, Hannes Schimmel- Vogel.

 Regarding the transforming market the company expanded their product line and developed the new product series "Schimmel Konzert" for the premium section.
 Over the next 10 years, 6 new grand piano and 3 upright piano models were developed.
 The newly developed and patented method of construction based on the construction of a grand concert piano, which is used for all instruments.

 Furthermore, the company invested in research and development and founded another production plant in Kalisz in Poland.
 Here the series "Wilhelm Schimmel" is produced, which competes with Asian instruments regarding the price, but is produced in Europe.

-The financial crisis in 2008 had a large impact on Schimmel Pianos.
+The 2008 financial crisis had a large impact on Schimmel Pianos.
 In 2009, the company filed for self-administered insolvency, ending successfully on 30 March 2010.
 In the following years Schimmel expands on the Asian market, focusing especially on China, the world's largest piano market.
 To enter the Chinese market successfully the company founded a strategic alliance with the Pearl River Piano Group, the world's largest piano producer in 2016.
 Pearl River became the majority share holder of Schimmel Pianos with the Schimmel family keeping 10% if the company.
 Schimmel "Konzert" and "Classic" production will continue in Braunschweig, Germany and "Wilhelm Schimmel" production will continue in Kalisz, Poland.

 Schimmel developed a new piano brand, "Fridolin Schimmel" especially for the Asian market, The model is designed by Schimmel for piano beginners and is manufactured in the Pearl River Piano Group factory in Guangzhou, China.

 In May 2019, Schimmel Pianos found a subsidiary company in China responsible for all sales and marketing activities in China.